Food Poisoning and Breastfeeding – Remedies and Prevention

 1. Drink More Fluid

 You need to increase your fluid intake, as it will keep your body hydrated and cure dehydration in the body.
 More fluid intake will help generate milk in lactating mothers.
-ORS (Oral Rehydration Solution) can be consumed to maintain the correct balance of salt, water and sugar level in the body.
+ORS (Oral Rehydration Solution) can be consumed to maintain the correct balance of salt, water and sugar levels in the body (2).
 Refrain from consuming caffeinated beverages as studies have shown that it is a diuretic and can increase your metabolism, both of which cause dehydration.

 2. Antibiotics

 It is recommended to consult a doctor immediately for suitable antibiotics to cure the food poisoning while breastfeeding.
-Antibiotics will help cure the symptoms of food poisoning and speed up the recovery process.
+Antibiotics will help cure the symptoms of food poisoning while nursing and speed up the recovery process (3).
 Do remind your doctor that you are lactating while he is prescribing you the medication.
-This is because some types of medication will enter the breastmilk via the bloodstream and can lead to your baby getting a part of the dosage.
+This is because some types of medication will enter the breast milk via the bloodstream and can lead to your baby getting a part of the dosage.

 3. Visit Hospital and Take Medicines

-While suffering from food poisoning, it might be difficult for you to continue with your normal diet.
+While suffering from food poisoning, it might be difficult for you to continue with your normal diet and natural remedies.
 Food items like banana, rice, toast, etc. are easy to digest as they are low in fibre and prevent diarrhoea and will make you feel better.
 Avoid fatty and spicy food as these are hard on the digestive system leading to a deterioration in your health.

-Here are certain tips to make nursing your baby easier when you are down with food poisoning:
+Here are certain tips to make nursing your baby easier when you are down with food poisoning when breastfeeding:

 1. Breastfeed Your Baby in a Lying Down Position

-It might be a little difficult in the beginning but will get better with time.
-You can do this before bedtime and in the morning, so there is minimal discomfort.
+It might be a little difficult in the beginning, but it will get better with time.
+You can do this before bedtime, and in the morning, so there is minimal discomfort.

 2. Stay Hydrated